AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Course Notes.typ

   $
 ]

-We can now prove the strong form of @cor-weak_null
+We can now prove the strong form of @cor-weak_null.
 #theorem("Hilbert Nullstellensatz strong form")[
   Let $K$ be algebraically closed, if $I subset.neq J$ and both are radical in $K[ov(x)]$, then
   $